yu-pei/parsec-wiki/Using PaRSEC binding to bind computation and communication cores.md

 ![Screen Shot 2018-05-03 at 3.29.13 PM.png](files/bindings-parsec-output.png)

 In the above picture, we see the output we are interested in.
 The red and green box indicates the rank.
-If we notice the blue highlighted part of each box we will see how to know the rank this information belongs to.
+If we notice the blue highlighted part of each box, we will see how to know the rank this information belongs to.

 The red box have binding information for rank 0 and the green box have it for rank 1.
 The core id is given at the end and we get as many lines as computation cores we have requested to PaRSEC (2 in this case).
 We can see that, the binding of the computation thread happened according to what was described in the binding file.